Are you the only accrediting body?

 Do I have to come to a workshop?

-No, it’s not obligatory but we would strongly advise you to attend a free workshop, especially if you haven’t been through this process before.
+No, it’s not obligatory but we would strongly recommend you do attend a free workshop, especially if you haven’t been through this process before.
+Attending a workshop gives you the chance to find out more about the accreditation process, meet one of our Helpline Standard Assessors and ask any questions you might have about the process.

 Does the assessment include mystery shopping?